-Try These 5 Water Aerobics Exercises
+Try Out These 5 Water Aerobics Exercises

-Arm Workout – Stand with your arms out in front of you holding a beach ball to get this water aerobics exercise.
-Keep your feet apart and hold the ball over the water.
-Then push on the ball beneath the water in a figure-eight pattern.
-This may work your arms out as well as your upper body.
-Be careful not push too hard or else you may strain your shoulders.
+Arm Work Out – Stand with your arms out in front of you holding a beach ball for this water aerobics exercise.
+Keep your feet apart and hold the ball above the water.
+Then push the ball below the water in a figure-eight pattern.
+This will work out your arms as well as your upper body.
+Just be careful not push too hard or else you might strain your shoulders.
 Repeat 10 times.

 Waist Toning – Put your back against the pool wall and put your arms on the edge for support.
 Then lift your knees to your chest, and extend them straight out in front of you.
 Inhale, and move your legs to the left, the right, and then back to the center.
 Exhale as you bring your legs back to your chest.
 Repeat 10 times and keep your back to the wall.
 This is a strenuous bit of water aerobics so don’t overexert yourself.

 Leg Work Out- Stand straight in the water and march in place.
 Move your arms back and forth and pull your knees up as high as you can while pointing your toes.
 Keep up a steady rhythm for about 2 minutes.